Marceillo/kayak-blog-pp4/README.md

 **Project Objectives:**

 * Provide people the opportunity to write about their kayaking experiences.
-* Connect kayakers to kayakers is the idea so that we can find more information or just blog about our experiences and safty tips.
+* Connect kayakers to kayakers is the idea so that we can find more information or just blog about our experiences and safety tips.
 * Share ideas and create a community around kayaking so that the paddling experience is shared.